chandanhpcic/docs/source/manual/gui.rst

 Logo & Link to Lobby
 ---------------------
-Click on the OPNsense logo wherever you are in the interface and you will be directed to the lobby and dashboard.
+Click on the Reticen8 logo wherever you are in the interface and you will be directed to the lobby and dashboard.

 In the Lobby you can: